 - If a supervisor requests a facilitated conversation for one or more employees (with or without the presence of management), the employees are required to participate.

 The requesting party must submit a completed Facilitated Conversation Request Form to E&MR indicating the nature of the issue and the parties involved.
 E&MR will contact the parties.
 If the request is accepted (if applicable), then E&MR will assign facilitator(s) and schedule a time and location for the meeting, generally within two weeks of the request.
 Some facilitation may require more than one meeting.

-- If no agreement is reached, then E&MR will provide a summary of the facilitation to the parties involved.
+Upon request, E&MR will provide a summary of the facilitation to the parties involved.